Is Julián Castro “The One?”

 The lack of upward mobility and access to education for immigrants coming from Mexico and Central America has been heavily impacted by U.S. interventionist policies.
 Those legacy decisions wrecked economies, while propping up puppet dictatorships that forced the entire region into financial co-dependence.
 Through all of this, the U.S. managed to take advantage of the instability created in order to maintain its iron-clad grip on the flow of cheap labor.
 It allowed the lives of migrants to become disposable.
 It outsourced gangs that wreaked havoc once “home” by growing in size and power.
 It funded wars and trained death squads.
 It siphoned natural resources, and created systemwide bottlenecks for migrants who wished to make the upward social climb, all while controlling the flow of people heading north to the states.
 Over the course of the last several years this all came to a boil.

-All of this brings us to Castro’s compelling story.
+This brings us to Castro’s compelling story.
 His parents were unwed political activists.
 He and his twin brother grew up poor.
 His parents split, and it was his mother Rosie who championed her son’s ambitions.
 Through affirmative action, Julián gained access to higher education and his ability to do so altered the course of his life.
 His arrival onto the political scene was seen as unlikely, and yet, he prevailed.
 Julián returned to San Antonio to launch a career trajectory that most will never see in their lifetime.
 He was elected mayor of the city on his second attempt, and became the first Latino to give a keynote speech at the DNC in 2012, ultimately landing an Obama cabinet position.
 Just two generations in, Julián has transcended on behalf of his grandparents who were Mexican immigrants.
 Is that enough on either side of the timeline to allow for voters to connect to his experience?
-Is he more or less in touch with those of use who are foreign-born?
+Is he more or less in touch with those of us who are foreign-born?